Edition for Web Developers — Last Updated 3 June 2023

 Let baseURL be settings's API base URL.

-Let script be the result of creating a classic script given scriptSource, settings, baseURL, and the default classic script fetch options.
+Let script be the result of creating a classic script given scriptSource, settings, baseURL, and the default script fetch options.

 Let evaluationStatus be the result of running the classic script script.